tastyigniter/ti-ext-user/docs/index.md

 - `Admin.StaffGroups` - Control who can manage staff groups in the admin area.
 - `Admin.DeleteStaffs` - Control who can delete staff members in the admin area.
 - `Admin.Impersonate` - Control who can impersonate staff members in the admin area.

+For more on restricting access to the admin area, see the [TastyIgniter Permissions](https://tastyigniter.com/docs/customize/permissions) documentation.

 ### Events